chaoxu/blog/posts/2015-02-13-network-transformations.md

 # Applications

 Let $C$ be a class of graphs.
 Let $Sub(C)=\{G| G\subset H, H\in C\}$ be the set of subgraphs of graphs in class $C$.
 If there is an algorithm that solves min-cost circulation/transshipment problem for $C$, then there is an algorithm that solves min-cost flow problem on $Sub(C)$.
-The running time of the algorithm is only the extra time spent on complete the graph to some graph in $C$.
+The running time of the algorithm is only the extra time spent on complete the graph to some graph in $C$ by adding edges of $0$ capacity.

-This directly implies min-cost flow on series-parallel graphs can be solved in $O(n\log n)$ time using the algorithm for $2$-terminal series-parallel graphs[@Booth1993416].
+This directly implies min-cost flow on general series-parallel graphs can be solved in $O(n\log n)$ time using the algorithm for min-cost circulation on $2$-terminal series-parallel graphs(Note the article solves the min-cost maximum flow problem, one can see it also works for min-cost circulation)[@Booth1993416].
 As a corollary, one can solve min-cost flow problem on outerplanar graph in the same running time.

 # References